 The U.K. government recently recognized parkour as a legitimate sport, and is bringing parks to inner cities, schools, and even senior citizens.
 Why hasn't the U.S. gotten on board?

-A quiet contingent of prominent pro surfers have taken up stand-up paddleboarding, in spite of its reputation as a leisure activity of lesser wave riders.
+A few years back, a contingent of prominent pro surfers took up stand-up paddleboarding in spite of its reputation as a leisure activity of lesser wave riders.
+Can they convince the curmudgeons the sport deserves respect?

 Fine dining on Everest?
 Only $1,050 per person.